CongducPham/LMIC_low_power/README.md

 Flash a device
 --------------

 You will need an Arduino device such as the Arduino Pro Mini in 8MHz and 3.3v version.
 Connect a LoRa radio module and change the DIO mapping in `Arduino_LoRa_LMIC_ABP_temp` according to your configuration.
+The example uses DR_SF12.

 You have several options of PCBs: